Rayadhan III

-Rao Rayadhan III was the Rao of Cutch belonging to Jadeja Rajput dynasty, who ascended the throne of Princely State of Cutch in 1778 and ruled until 1786 when he was deposed.
-He again ruled as titular head under council of Bar Bhayat ni Jamat from 1801 to 1813.
+Rao Rayadhan III was the Rao of Cutch belonging to Jadeja Rajput dynasty, who ascended the throne of the Princely State of Cutch in 1778 and ruled until 1786 when he was deposed.
+He again ruled as titular head under a council of Bar Bhayat ni Jamat from 1801 to 1813.

 Reign

 First reign (1778–1786)

 Rayadhan III succeeded his father Godji II, in 1778, at the early age of fifteen when the state was under disturbance and the revenues were exhausted due to battles.
-Under his mother's influence, he appointed Devchand, a Lohana by caste, as his minister who had managed the state under former reign.
-One day Devchand was arrested by the commander of the Rao's body-guard under suspicion, and, shortly after, his three brothers, who held Anjar, Mundra, and Rapar, were seized and brought to Bhuj, where the whole family, including Devchand were put to death.
-His mother died soon and the state fall into disturbance again.
+Under his mother's influence, he appointed Devchand, a Lohana by caste, as his minister who had managed the state under the former reign.
+One day Devchand was arrested by the commander of the Rao's body-guard under suspicion, and, shortly after, his three brothers, who held Anjar, Mundra, and Rapar, were seized and brought to Bhuj, where the whole family, including Devchand, were put to death.
+His mother died soon and the state fell into disturbance again.
 Rao appointed Sidi Merich, the governor of Bhuj, as his minister.
 Vagha Parekh, a Vania by caste, attacked the Jadeja chief of Patri and slaying him took his fort.
-This severity gave great offence, and Sidi Merich seeing that Vagha Parekh's conduct Rao Rayadhan III himself unpopular tried to assassinate him.
+This severity gave great offence, and Sidi Merich seeing that Vagha Parekh's conduct made Rao Rayadhan III himself unpopular tried to assassinate him.
 The attempt failed and Vagha winning over the nobles and the ladies of the palace procured the banishment of the whole body of Sidi mercenaries.
 But Vagha's success was short-lived.
 One of the Sidis, Masud by name, who, as a personal favourite of the Rao's was allowed to remain, before long succeeded in bringing about his imprisonment and death.